RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies

 \begin{displayquote} \itshape \textbf{P:} In any control setting, there's going to be some technology that they have available to them, whether it be AI, or it used to be called AI but now it's no longer AI, or maybe it's some other AI tool...\textbf{it's always relative to something and maybe impacts interpretation.} Think about the coding papers, for example, that study how Copilot impacts programmers.
 Well, before Copilot, there was Autocomplete and TabComplete and IDEs... \end{displayquote}

-The appropriate choice of control conditions ultimately depends on the specific research question and the reference point or threshold of interest, for which experts suggest scientific consensus may be useful.
+The appropriate choice of control conditions ultimately depends on the specific research question and the reference point or threshold of interest, for which experts suggest scientific consensus or stakeholder consultation may be useful.